tc39/proposal-smart-pipelines/README.md

 # Smart pipelines
 ECMAScript Stage-−1 Proposal by J. S. Choi, 2018-02.

-This repository contains the formal specification for a proposed “smart pipeline operator” `|>` in JavaScript.
+This repository contains the formal specification for a proposed “smart pipe operator” `|>` in JavaScript.
 It is currently not even in Stage 0 of the [TC39 process](https://tc39.github.io/process-document/) but it may eventually be presented to TC39.

 ## Background
 The operator is a backwards-compatible way of chaining nested expressions in a readable, left-to-right manner.
 Nested transformations become untangled into short steps.
 It is similar to [Hack’s `|>` and `$$`](https://docs.hhvm.com/hack/operators/pipe-operator), [F#’s `|>`](https://docs.microsoft.com/en-us/dotnet/fsharp/language-reference/functions/index#function-composition-and-pipelining), [OCaml’s `|>`](http://blog.shaynefletcher.org/2013/12/pipelining-with-operator-in-ocaml.html), [Elixir/Erlang’s `|>`](https://elixir-lang.org/getting-started/enumerables-and-streams.html), [Elm’s `|>`](http://elm-lang.org/docs/syntax#infix-operators), [Julia’s `|>`](https://docs.julialang.org/en/stable/stdlib/base/#Base.:|>), [LiveScript’s `|>`](http://livescript.net/#operators-piping), and [Unix’s `|`](https://en.wikipedia.org/wiki/Pipeline_(Unix)).

-The proposal is a variant of a [previous pipeline-operator proposal](https://github.com/tc39/proposal-pipeline-operator) championed by [Daniel Ehrenberg of Igalia](https://github.com/littledan).
+The proposal is a variant of a [previous pipe-operator proposal](https://github.com/tc39/proposal-pipeline-operator) championed by [Daniel Ehrenberg of Igalia](https://github.com/littledan).
 This variant is listed as [Proposal 4: Smart Mix on the pipe-proposal wiki](https://github.com/tc39/proposal-pipeline-operator/wiki#proposal-4-smart-mix).
 The variant resulted from [previous discussions about pipeline placeholders in the previous pipe-operator proposal](https://github.com/tc39/proposal-pipeline-operator/issues?q=placeholder), which culminated in an [invitation by Daniel Ehrenberg, champion on the current pipe proposal, to try writing a specification draft](https://github.com/tc39/proposal-pipeline-operator/issues/89#issuecomment-363853394).
 A prototype Babel plugin is also pending.

 You can take part in the discussions on the [GitHub issue tracker](https://github.com/tc39/proposal-dynamic-import/issues).
 When you file an issue, please note in it that you are talking specifically about “Proposal 4: Smart Mix”.